NHAS & HMPPS Joint Learning Event Summary: February 2020

 NHAS, in partnership with Her Majesty’s Prison & Probation Service (HMPPS), ran a second successful learning workshop for offender management practitioners at the Ministry of Justice in London on the 26th February 2020.
 Below is a summary of the event.

-To find out where to download presentations from the day, a full event report and feedback on the event head to the bottom of this page.
+You can download the full event report and feedback report at the bottom of this page.